FawkesSt/basicsOfJavascript/The Basics/Class notes/variables.md

 We also declared a const variable.
 This type of variable can not be redeclared or reassigned

+> Const variables always have to have a value on its declaration

 ```javascript
 const piNumber = 3.14;
 console.log(piNumber);